AkshatSh/DPD/docs/blog_5.md

 | worried   | lethargy            | slurred     | vomiting  | sore           |
 | lips      | blisters            | coughing    | aches     | aching         |

 Here we can see that our `linear` models are gathering terms more related to adverse drug reactions than `kNN` is.
+As an example consider the sentence "I started experiencing some leg pain", here the ADR is `leg pain`, it looks like the `kNN` model treats this as identifying the reaction (`pain`) and the associated body part (`leg`), where as the linear models are more focused on the reactions, which is the intention of the task.

 ### Span F1